georgeflanagin/anagrammatic/README.md

 converges to the number words in the dictionary as the phrase becomes longer and every letter in the alphabet is present.

+Unfortunately for anagrams, exact cover problems are difficult to attack with parallel programming methods.

-Anagrammar does some pruning along with the backtracking, identifying dead ends as it goes.
+Anagrammar does some pruning with its backtracking, identifying dead ends as it goes.
 Thus, no [terminal](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols) is evaluated more than once.
 Of course, constantly searching an ever growing pile of dead ends adds overhead.

 ## What do you need to run it?